Discover Luxembourg sights for connoisseurs

 Wine from the caves of Caves St. Martin

 What would a gourmet tour through the Moselle valley be without a wine tasting?
 We tell ourselves that and visit a winery: the Caves St. Martin in Remich.
 It is one of the Luxembourg attractions that wine lovers like.
 At the beginning of the 20th century, the founders of this winery recognized that the rock south of Remich was suitable for the production of sparkling wines, the Luxembourg Crémants.
 They created a tunnel system in this rock.
 The corridors extend one kilometer into the mountain.
 The wines of the Caves St. Martin mature in the corridors to this day.
 They are made using the Méthode champenoise.
 This was developed by the Benedictine monk Dom Pérignon centuries ago.
 Up to 50.000 bottles have to be turned by hand by the cellar masters in these cellars every year.
 This is the only way to create the sparkling wines Brut, Demi-Sec and Rosé-Brut.

 Do you like to travel by motorhome?

 - Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options.
-Or do you like to travel with him roof tent on the car?
+Or do you like to travel with a roof tent on the car?
+Also the overnight stay in a camping tent is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.